The Citizen List: History

 In 2018, after his failed attempts to join politics through other parties, Riskær founded his own party, naming it after himself.
 In February 2019, after just 118 days, he had collected the necessary voter declarations to be on the ballot in the upcoming general election.
 The collection of the signatures broke the rules – Riskær found a way to circumvent a 7-day "thinking period" between a voter noting their support for a party and then confirming their signature in the online collection system.
 Even though the rules did not allow this, they contained no possibility of sanctions.
 Following this, all political parties in the Folketing agreed to close the loophole and build a new portal for declarations, expected to be available in the end 2020.

 At the election on 5 June 2019, the party gained 0.8% of the votes, below the election threshold of 2%.
 On the election night, Riskær announced that he would not contest another election, and the following day that the organization instead would seek political influence through other means.

 In October 2019, he announced that he had changed his mind, and that he would contest the next election, if it happens before his ballot access expires in August 2020.
 At the same time, he said that he would likely start collecting signatures to be able to run again after that date.
 In December, he changed the party's name to The Citizen List, and said he would start collecting signatures in the new year.

+By 2023, the party had been dissolved.